Namespaces, Concepts, Attributes and Predicates

 Note

 To import Concepts using a CSV file, start by downloading the template to use as a guide.
-After filling in the necessary information, you can upload the completed file through the universal CSV import feature.
-For more details, refer to the relevant section.
+After filling in the necessary information, upload the completed file through the universal CSV import feature.
+See CSV Import and Export .

-To export Concept’s Relations in csv format, simply click on the download icon on the top right corner of the Attributes section (see image below).
+To export a concept’s relations in CSV format, click the download icon in the concept detail page (see image below).

 Attributes